lebao3105/lebao3105/README.md

 I'm Le Bao Nguyen, a 15 y/o Vietnamese.
 I have my interests in:

 * Programming
-* Operating systems: Historical OSes are quite beautiful too:>
+* Operating systems: Historical/Hobby OSes are quite beautiful:>
 * Beautify my desktop
 * Any other cool stuff:3